lavantien/llm_tournament/prompts.md

 #### Solution

 Not enough information to know what C is doing.
+Or C can be playing table tennis with E.

 ---